McCarthy calls on Biden to schedule meeting on debt ceiling

 He also told Biden, “Simply put: you are on the clock.
 It’s time to drop the partisanship, roll up our sleeves, and find common ground on this urgent challenge.
 Please have your team reach out to mine by the end of this week to set a date for our next meeting.”

-Show your plans first, the White House says, believing that many voters would not look favorably on the proposed cuts.
+Show your plans, the White House says, believing that many voters would not look favorably on the proposed cuts.

 So far, only the House Freedom Caucus, which includes many of the House’s most conservative members, has put forward a blueprint, which includes returning to fiscal year 2022 spending levels and allowing for 1% annual growth after that for the next 10 years.
 The plan also includes rolling back an estimated $400 billion in Biden’s student loan relief and clawing back all unspent COVID-19 funds.